 Minor increase projected for Affordable Care Act insurance rates next year

-Affordable Care Act health plan prices could go up by an average of less than 1 percent next year in Pennsylvania, with some plans even seeing significant decreases in price, according to new projections from the Pennsylvania Insurance Department.
+Affordable Care Act health plan prices could go up by an average of less than 1 percent next year in Pennsylvania, with some plans even seeing significant decreases in price, according to rate requests insurers filed with the Pennsylvania Insurance Department.

 Highmark’s plans are going up an average of 5.4 percent in Western Pennsylvania, spokesman Aaron Billger said.
 Across the state, the insurer’s plans are going down an average of 1 percent, Billger said.